-The Seattle Seawolves re-signed fullback Mat Turner for the 2019 Major League Rugby season.
-The South African from Cape Town is 31 years old (32 in Jan.), 5’9″, and 190 lbs.
+The Seattle Seawolves re-signed Mat Turner for the 2022 Major League Rugby season.
+The South African fullback from Cape Town, is 33 years old (34 next week), 5’9″, and 190 lbs.

 Turner attended Western Province Preparatory School in Claremont, a suburb of Cape Town, and then transferred to Bishops College.
 While at the latter, he played first XV rugby in 2006 and finished as the top scorer in school rugby in the country, scoring 286 points.

 After finishing high school, he joined the Western Province Academy and represented the Western Province in the 2007 Under-19 Provincial Championship.
 In 2008, he played for the University of Cape Town Ikea Tigers in the Varsity Cup competition.
 That year, he also was selected to the South Africa Under-20s training squad, as well as the Western Province squad for the 2008 Under-21 Provincial Championship.